 From the Noordwijk site an unparalleled data set has been collected of hydrodynamics, bedfrom and sediment transport rates under combined waves and currents in 13 m of water for a wide range of wave conditions from storms to calm.
 The two primary complexities in this range of water depths are: 1) the ever-present bed form; and 2) the often-present asymmetric waves under storm and post-storm conditions.
 The data include descriptions of both suspended load and bed load rates.
 Without a measured flow field represented by a probability density function, the transport rates could not be estimated accurately.
 The correct consideration of the role of bedforms on sediment transport was essential.
-Bedforms are important for both suspended load and bed load and bed load and bed load through the vertical.
+Bedforms are important for both suspended load and bed load and affect both the reference concentration and the distribution of suspended load through the vertical.